aymaneMx/aymaneMx.com/content/posts/graphql-in-django-overview.md

 So, if you're working on high-load back-end, Better to avoid Graphql, as it is harder to optimize.

-The problems mentioned above are related only to Graphene!, here is the ones related to Graphql itself:
+The problems mentioned above are related only to Graphene!, here are the ones related to Graphql itself:

-- The queries always return a HTTP status code of 200, regardless of whether or not that query was successful.
-If the query is unsuccessful, the response JSON will have a top-level errors key with associated error messages and stacktrace.
+- The queries always return an HTTP status code of 200, regardless of whether that query was successful.
+If the query is unsuccessful, the response JSON will have a top-level error key with associated error messages and stacktrace.
 This can make it much more difficult to do error handling and can lead to additional complexity for things like monitoring.

 - Another disadvantage is the lack of built-in caching support.
 Because REST APIs have multiple endpoints, they can leverage native HTTP caching to avoid refetching resources.
-With GraphQL, you will need to setup your own caching support which means relying on another library, or setting up something like globally unique IDs for your backend.
+With GraphQL, you will need to set up your own caching support which means relying on another library, or setting up something like globally unique IDs for your backend.

 ## Summary

 To sum up:
-- GraphQL is a great tool for data exchange between backend and frontend, while using it has several downsides..
+- GraphQL is a great tool for data exchange between the backend and frontend, while using it has several downsides...
 - Despite the limitations, Graphene is still the most developed GraphQL framework for Python.

 By reading this article, I would suppose that you know enough to decide whether you will use GraphQl in your next Django project or not.